 With a tender block, all the data describing an aspect of the competitive part of the tendering process can be designed and structured.
-The general scope of data needed to publish a Contract Notice (CN) for this type of procurement method is equal to one for a single stage procedure (e.g. open tender).
+The general scope of data needed to publish a Contract Notice (CN) for this type of procurement method is the same as for a single stage procedure (e.g. open tender).

-Along with all the common information prescribed by (Open Contracting Data Standard) OCDS 1.1 for a tender building block (https://standard.open-contracting.org/latest/en/schema/reference/#tender), some specifics can also be designed as follows:
+Along with all the common information prescribed by Open Contracting Data Standard (OCDS) 1.1 for a tender building block (https://standard.open-contracting.org/latest/en/schema/reference/#tender), some specifics can also be designed as follows:

 2.3.1.1 Targets

-Where a Contracting Authority (CA) intends to achieve particular quantifiable results within the competitive part of the tendering process, such targets can be designed with a targets building block.
+Where a CA intends to achieve particular quantifiable results within the competitive part of the tendering process, such targets can be designed with a targets building block.
 The block is built according to ocds_metrics_extension.

 2.3.1.2 Criteria